 The GTED is, to the best of our knowledge, the first database that documents TE reporting by governments worldwide, using a common set of criteria and indicators.
 At any rate, it is the first such database open to public inquiry.
-Our data show the extent to which governments worldwide engage in TE reporting, from aggregate figures down to individual provisions.
+Our data shows the extent to which governments worldwide engage in TE reporting, from aggregate figures down to individual provisions.
 The GTED reveals that official reports are based on very heterogeneous standards with respect to the quality and scope of the data they provide.
 It aspires to be a source of information for academic research as well as public debate, both domestically and internationally.

-The following Chapter 2 introduces the GTED.
-It informs about the criteria that have been used for data collection and coverage, and the range of data collected, starting at the level of individual TE provisions.
-Further, the chapter presents how this data is organised by introducing the different categories used by the GTED: The tax base upon which a TE is offered, the policy objective the TE provision is supposed to serve, the addressees or beneficiaries, the types of TE used, the cost of the provision in terms of revenue forgone, the legal basis of the provision and its duration.

-Chapter 3 describes further initiatives to collect TE data and enhance transparency on TE use prior to the GTED.
+This report is structured as follows: Chapter 2 introduces the GTED.
+It describes the criteria that have been used for data collection and coverage, and the range of data collected, starting at the level of individual TE provisions.
+Further, the chapter presents how this data is organised by introducing the different categories used by the GTED: The tax base upon which a TE is offered, the policy objective the TE provision is supposed to serve, the addressees or beneficiaries, the types of TE used, the cost of the provision in terms of revenue forgone, the legal basis of the provision and its duration.3 Chapter 3 describes prior initiatives to collect TE data and enhance transparency on TE use.
 It shows that regional initiatives, such as the Tax Expenditure Database of Latin America and the Caribbean (TEDLAC) prepared by the Inter-American Center of Tax Administrations (CIAT), or sectoral databases such as the OECD Inventory of Support Measures for Fossil Fuels, have been - and still are - key sources of information and guidance.

-Chapter 4 contains a stylised analysis of the GTED data based mainly on descriptive statistics.
+Chapter 4 contains a stylised analysis of the GTED data based on descriptive statistics.
 It summarises the comparative information currently available, including the development of TE reporting over time.
 The chapter is organised in sections that discuss TEs with reference to country groups, policy objectives, types of beneficiaries, tax bases and types of TE.

-Chapter 5 and chapter 6 highlight the analytical usefulness of the GTED by zooming in on two specific aspects.
+The last two chapters of the report highlight the analytical usefulness of the GTED by zooming in on two specific aspects.
 Chapter 5 presents insights on the relevance of TE for domestic revenue mobilisation (DRM) in low- and lower-middle-income countries.
 Chapter 6 discusses the use of patent boxes and other tax incentives for research and development (R&D).

-&lt;sup>3 For a more detailed presentation of the database please refer to the GTED Companion Paper.
+3 For a more detailed presentation of the database please refer to the GTED Companion Paper (Redonda et al., 2021).